Measurement of the effective weak mixing angle at the CEPC: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the ``USTC Research Funds of the Double First-Class Initiative''.
 We thank Dr. Zhijun Liang from the Institution of High Energy Physics Chinese Academy of Science, for the helpful discussions.
+This work was supported by the ``USTC Research Funds of the Double First-Class Initiative'', the International Partnership Program of Chinese Academy of Sciences (Grant No. 113111KYSB20190030), and the Innovative Scientific Program of Institute of High Energy Physics. ~\\